 Contact Us Now For HelpAre There Ways to Reduce the SSDI Offset?

 There may be ways to reduce or eliminate this offset, but this is probably not something you can handle on your own.
 The SSA has complex rules about how they treat this type of offset, and attempting to do this by yourself might cause problems with your benefits or actually increase the offset.
-We recommend you contact our office for a free case evaluation.
-Our legal team can look at the details of your situation and determine if we can use one of the following methods to reduce your offset.

 Some ways to potentially reduce an offset include: